dhartwig-fc/01-fc-financial-crime-analytics-showcase/01-network-intelligence/05-investigation-workflows/README.md

 Network Risk Assessment answers:

-> "Which entities, networks, and ownership structures represent the greatest financial crime risk?"
+> "Which entities, networks, and ownership structures represent the highest priority financial crime risks?"

 Investigation Workflow Intelligence answers:

-> "What investigative actions should be prioritised next?"
+> "What investigative actions should be taken and prioritised?"

 Together these capabilities transform raw data into actionable investigation intelligence that supports financial crime operations, compliance, and regulatory outcomes.